naueramant/Audiblex/README.md

 Audible aax audio book to M4A, M4B and MP3 converter which actually works.

-It works by extracting the audio book checksum, looking up it's activation bits in a rainbow table and converting the to the specified format.
+It works by extracting the audio book checksum, looking up it's activation bits in a rainbow table and converting to the specified format.

 ## Platform
 The script is only tested on Linux x64.